LathamAudio/LathamAudioWebsite/projects/content/posts/0004-MountainDragon-UnrealProject.md

 ---
 Have you watched & listened to 'How To Train Your Dragon' or 'Game of Thrones' and thought "I could do that!"
 Have you ever wanted to work on improving your creature design chops?
 Have you wanted to work on implementing your audio in the Unreal Engine with both Metasounds and Wwise to compare them?
 Are you me, because that is a very specific set of goals?
 Anyways, here is your chance!

-This is the Mountain Dragon from the Quadraped Fantasy Creatures for the Unreal Engine found on Fab.com.
+This is the Mountain Dragon from the Quadraped Fantasy Creatures pack for the Unreal Engine, found on Fab.com.
 It comes as a set of creatures that have all the textures, animations, and skeletal mesh needed to get started but no audio!
 That's where we come in.
 I have set up the Mountain Dragon with basic movement, flying, and attack controls and setup the audio hooks to implement your own sound design.
 Follow the steps below to get started.

 # Setup
 ![Third Person Project](/projects/images/0004-MountainDragon/ThirdPersonProject.png)